google/tcmalloc/docs/temeraire.md

 being fulfilled from previously-unbacked memory.

 We do wire that information to the point we drop the pageheap lock; we then back it without producing lock contention.
-This made a noticable performance difference when explicitly backing memory before returning it to the application.
+This made a noticeable performance difference when explicitly backing memory before returning it to the application.